What are the contributing factors that make up the system cost?

 Labor and Equipment.
 In addition to the cost of the equipment, there is the cost for design and installation of the system, customized for your home and needs.
 In general, the cost is approximately equal to the cost of the equipment itself, that covers our certified and trained technicians who can handle refrigerants safely, as well as perform the plumbing and electrical work necessary for an installation.
 Labor costs also vary depending on the complexity of the installation, and this may vary depending on the type of home you own as well.

 Possible additional costs:

 Controllers.
 There are many controller options to choose from with Zoned Comfort Solutions.
 What you select will affect the cost.
-Wall-mounted units come standard with a handheld wireless controller; otherwise, factor in $200 to $300 per controller for a wall mounted thermostat or APP based control for each zone.
-There are even Kumo Cloud controllers available, which allow you to control your system from your smart phone, a benefit more and more people in the greater Philadelphia area are choosing.
+Wall-mounted units come standard with a handheld wireless controller; otherwise, factor in $200 to $300 per controller for a wall-mounted thermostat or Wi-Fi control from your mobile device for each zone.
+There are even Kumo Cloud controllers available, which allow you to control your system from your smartphone, a benefit more and more people in the greater Philadelphia area are choosing.

 Any additional equipment needed for unique situations.
 Some homes need a little extra something; this is true for older homes, high-performance homes, and homes in the mountains or near the water.
 Some of these homes may require specialized designs and/or equipment, all of which impacts the cost of the system.
 Mitsuibishi’s Hyper-Heating INVERTER® technology is developed to provide comfortable indoor temperatures even in extreme cold-climate conditions (as low as minus 13 degrees Fahrenheit) while saving energy and money.
 We can design the perfect solutions that can work in any of the winter weather Mother Nature can dish out here in Philly.